rs-pro/webpack-rails/README.md

 ```
 that's it.
 Based on capistrano-rails with proper manifest management & rollback.

+### NOTE:
+If using "capistrano/rails/assets", it should be BEFORE this as it calls yarn:install
+If not using it, use [capistrano-yarn](https://github.com/ManifoldScholar/capistrano-yarn)

 # rs-webpack-rails

 **rs-webpack-rails** gives you tools to integrate Webpack in to an existing Ruby on Rails application.